syncfusion-content/xamarin-docs/Xamarin/Scheduler/schedule-theme.md

 ---
 layout: post
 title: Theming in Xamarin Scheduler control | Syncfusion
-description: Learn here all about Theming support in Syncfusion Xamarin Scheduler (SfSchedule) control and more.
+description: Learn here all about Theming support in Syncfusion Xamarin Scheduler (SfSchedule) control, its elements and more.
 platform: Xamarin
 control: SfSchedule
 documentation: ug